chakch/sam-handson/README.md

 https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template.html#serverless-sam-template-function

-- you can check the APIGateway Service to see what hapened.
+- Check the APIGateway Service to see what hapened.

 https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/welcome

-- You can test the new feature by a simple curl
+- Test the new feature by a simple curl